Where can I find details of wholesale prices of electricity in Great Britain?

 The majority of wholesale trading takes place directly between buyers and sellers of electricity at a price agreed in private.
 Benchmark prices for the trades are published on subscription to reference agencies.

 Short term energy trading takes place on two power exchanges in GB.
 Both publish price data:

-Although ELEXON does not calculate wholesale prices, it calculates an Energy Imbalance Price every 30 minutes.
+Although wholesale prices aren’t calculated, Energy Imbalance Price are every 30 minutes.
 See ‘How are the System Sell Price and System Buy Price calculated?’ for more information.